How Wellness Clinics Source and Manage Holistic Practitioners

 Onboarding and Integration

-After sourcing and vetting candidates, clinics focus on integration — bringing practitioners into the workflow in a way that supports both clinical efficiency and client experience.
+After finding and checking candidates, clinics focus on bringing practitioners into the team in a way that helps both the clinic run smoothly and gives clients a good experience.

 Clear Role Definition